Two-Factor Authentication (deprecated)

 Table of Contents

-This feature is deprecated and replaced by Multi-Factor Authentication.
+This feature is deprecated and replaced by multi-factor authentication.

-Two-factor authentication (2FA) adds an extra layer of security to your Heroku account by asking for a verification code after you sign in with your email address and password.
+Two-factor authentication adds an extra layer of security to your Heroku account by asking for a verification code after you sign in with your email address and password.

 You can enable two-factor authentication on your Dashboard account page by clicking the Enable two-factor authentication